ZhenyingZhu/StudyNotes/ASP.md

 `this` is a page object. `this.Request` shows request collection.

 WebMatrix is a tool that integrates a web page editor, a database utility, a web server for testing pages, and features for publishing your website to the Internet.
+(Which has been abandoned already.)

 NuGet: the package manager.